-Legalization prevents suicide simply because people have better access to good medicine.
+Legalization prevents suicide because people have choice in medicine.

-The American Journal of Public Health recently published a study that indicated legalization prevents suicide.
+The American Journal of Public Health recently published an observational study that indicated legalization may prevent suicide.
 In states offering access to medical cannabis, there is a marked decrease in death by suicide, especially among young men.

 Some Studies Say Cannabis Causes Depression